 Apostle Paul writes, “And without controversy great is the mystery of godliness: God was manifested in the flesh, Justified in the Spirit, Seen by angels, Preached among the Gentiles, Believed on in the world, Received up in glory.”
 (1 Tim.
 3:16 NKJV).

-Jesus Christ is the ultimate or supreme revelation of God to mankind.
+Jesus Christ is the ultimate or supreme revelation of God to humankind.
 “For in Him dwells all the fullness of the Godhead bodily.”
 (Col. 2:9 NKJV).

-Without any doubt, the patriarchs, saints or prophets of old manifested or reflected God’s glory in varied degrees.
+Without any doubt, the patriarchs, saints, or prophets of old manifested or reflected God’s glory in varying degrees.
 God manifested Himself in and through them in diverse and undeniable ways.

 Unlike the saints or prophets of old, Jesus Christ did not just manifest God’s glory and character; He was the glory and person of God manifested to us.